PythonWorkers/Whatsapp-Automatization/README.md

 Planning Uptade_side_note: CSV file must manually enter.
 But in time we planning to do automatically save contacts through whatsapp contacts, that way you'll just enter the time, the message and the people that you want to send.
+1: We planning to make an input for the contacts and their numbers so that you can choose who you want to send.